• Skip to primary navigation

 What’s the purpose of search engine spam?

-By gaining access to legit websites and injecting links and keywords, bad actors create a path to their scammy web properties.
+By gaining access to legitimate websites and injecting links and keywords, bad actors create a path to their scammy web properties.
 Rather than getting ranked the way most legit websites do, bad actors piggyback off a normal site’s credibility in the eyes of search engines.

 What types of SEO spam are out there?